backyardbiomech/APlabs/LabInstructorJobDescription.md

 ### Lecture Instructor Duties

 1. Syllabus creation
-2. Semester lab schedule (in consultation with the other A&P instructors)
+2. Semester lab schedule (in consultation with the other A&P instructors and Lab Instructor)
 3. Course policies (including grading weights, but not the actual grading of lab materials)
 4. Canvas shell construction
 5. Mid-term and final grade submissions in Banner